wuzixiao/ARTS/Shares/Learning-Fp-with-F#.md

 It made me think why Fp is so attractive to him and many other developers?

->   uncti is immultable.
+>  * Function is immultable.
-> * de is a proved programme.
+> * Code is a proved programme.
 Only need to write a few extreme test cases.
 > * Type is F# makes more sense, like Null, boolean etc.
 > * Code of Fp is statement; Code in OO is expression.
 > * Fp is suitable for programme that has complex business logic.

+In the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwNjM3NTI0NSwtNzY3ODc5MTgyLC0xMz
-A0NTgzNDEyLDE0OTg3ODg0MzIsLTE3OTQ2ODYyNjMsMTY4ODA5
-OTU4MSwtMjA2NzI4OTM4MywxMDY4OTA2ODA1LC0xNjUyMTg5Nj
-UwXX0=
+eyJoaXN0b3J5IjpbMTAyNTQ4MzQ0LDIwMDYzNzUyNDUsLTc2Nz
+g3OTE4MiwtMTMwNDU4MzQxMiwxNDk4Nzg4NDMyLC0xNzk0Njg2
+MjYzLDE2ODgwOTk1ODEsLTIwNjcyODkzODMsMTA2ODkwNjgwNS
+wtMTY1MjE4OTY1MF19
 -->